-1. What is “registration” and what is “accreditation”?
+1. What is “Registration of Mission Staff” and what is “Registration of Delegates for Meetings”?

-Accreditation refers to the furnishing of members of official delegations with credentials by their home country.
+Registration to UN meetings refers to registering members of official delegations with credentials by their home country.

-Permanent Missions/Observer Offices, specialized agencies and associate members of regional commissions must request access passes for the accredited members of official delegations and/or support staff who will attend meetings of United Nations organs at Headquarters, or meetings with Secretariat officials, through the online accreditation system eAccreditation: https://delegate.un.int/.
+Permanent Missions/Observer Offices, Specialized Agencies and associate members of regional commissions must request access passes for the accredited members of official delegations and/or support staff who will attend meetings of United Nations organs at Headquarters, or meetings with Secretariat officials, through the online accreditation system eRegistration: https://delegate.un.int/.

-· You are a member of a delegation attending a temporary meeting or a meeting with UN senior officials;
+· You are temporarily at UN Headquarters as a member of a delegation attending an official UN meeting or a meeting with UN senior officials;

 · You are a full time member of the mission/office personnel – diplomatic or clerical.